siadat/interface-type-check/README.md

 * Internally, the implementation is based on go2go's Sum type.
   Go2go and this experiment have different concerns: go2go is about generic functions and type parameters, this experiment is about sum types.
-* For an alternative solution see [siadat/implement-group-interface](https://github.com/siadat/implement-group-interface).
+* For an alternative solution see the [siadat/group-interface](https://github.com/siadat/group-interface) pattern.

 ## Demo